Misión Cumplida: Release and promotion

 To promote Misión Cumplida, "Aparentemente Bien" would be released on July 2, 2019, as its lead single.
 It reached its peak position at number 32 on the Billboard Hot Latin Songs chart and number seven on Regional Mexican Airplay.
 A music video was released on the same day.
 "Engañémoslo" was released on February 28, 2020, as the album's second single.
 Further, "Quisieran Tener Mi Lugar" was released on July 2, 2020, as the album's third single, along with its accompanying music video.
 "Motivos" was released on March 19, 2021, along with an accompanying animation, as the album's fourth single.
 "Misión Cumplida", the album's title track, was released on November 2, 2022, as its fifth single.

+In September 2022, the album was announced.
 The album was released for digital download, streaming and as a CD, on June 30, 2023, through Sony Music Latin.
 Along with the album's release, "Pedacito de Mí" and its music video were released on the same day as its sixth single.
 It was also announced that the album would be released as vinyl record on November 17, 2023.
 Johnny Lopez and Jacquie Rivera also promoted the album in Mexico City in August 2023, as well as in Monterrey.
 In October 2023, Misión Cumplida was certified Gold in the Latin field by the Recording Industry Association of America (RIAA), for selling over 30 thousand copies in the United States.